esiegmann/Integration_Roadmaps/docs/source/tasks/Request_Science_Gateway_Allocation_v1.md

 ## Summary

 A science gateway provider needs to have an active allocation for their science gateway.
+This can be done before or after the [*Science Gateway Description v1*](https://docs.google.com/document/d/10shxQ6PallP6EIzFyL8_08cbKzzDvcqg_gVS6-Iv4lQ/) tasks have been completed.

 ## Prerequisite tasks